 IAT's Sponsorship Program, since its beginning in 1980, has focused upon assisting orphans and the poorest of the poor - those whose parents or guardian's major concern is, "How am I going to feed my children tomorrow?"

 IAT's focus is upon a holistic and sustainable approach to development and Youth empowerment.
 As a result IAT now has young program graduates in more than 50 villages in several areas of the Philippines.

-Our programs have, so far, produced a number of skilled technicians as well as the following professionals: teachers, nurses, midwives, medical technicians, accountants, college professors, agriculturalists, foresters, accountants, lawyers, and one doctor.
+Our programs have, so far, produced a number of skilled technicians as well as the following professionals: teachers, nurses, midwives, medical technicians, accountants, college professors, agriculturalists, foresters, lawyers, and

 Following an earthquake in the early 80's that destroyed their gravity fed irrigation systems, many tribes people from the remote mountain villages emigrated to Tabuk, a frontier area in the northern Philippines.
 In order to assist then to adapt to different farming practices, IAT developed a 40 acre experimental/demonstration farm.